Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For more information on getting copies of medical records, visit Request Copies of Medical Records.

-The 470th Medical Flight is not a 24-hour facility.
+The 852nd Medical Squadron is not a 24-hour facility.
 The Clinic is closed on all NATO E-3A Component Holidays and open on most American holidays.

 Family members are frequently referred for health care in the local civilian communities to English speaking providers.
 Patients requiring evaluation or treatment beyond the capability of the Clinic are referred to local providers or a USAF Hospital.